Approximately 91 percent of our students finance their educational dreams with some form of financial aid.

 Apply for financial aid by completing the Free Application for Federal Student Aid by May 1.
 (View a video on how to complete the 2015-2016 FAFSA.)
 Clarion urges all students to complete an annual Free Application for Federal Student Aid (FAFSA) prior to May 1 each year via the federal website: www.fafsa.ed.gov.
 Please indicate Clarion's Title IV code (003318) on the FAFSA form.

-Note: At Clarion University, an academic year is comprised of a fall and spring semester, during which time a full-time student is expected to complete 24 credits.
+Note: At Clarion University, an academic year is comprised of a fall and spring semester, during which time a full-time student is expected to complete at least 24 credits.
 The period of time school is in session consists of 30 weeks of instruction.

 Conditions for Financial Aid

 In order to continue receiving financial aid following initial enrollment at Clarion University of Pennsylvania, students must meet certain conditions each year.

 - Students must enroll at least part-time (six credits) for every aid program, except the federal Pell Grant program.
 Also, all federal and state aid applicants must reapply for aid using the FAFSA form each year.